Usman0220/pak-whatsapp-tester/README.md

 # Pakistani WhatsApp Number Tester

-A Node.js tool that generates and tests Pakistani phone numbers to check their WhatsApp registration status.
+A tool that generates and tests Pakistani phone numbers to check their WhatsApp registration status.
+Available in both Node.js and Python versions.

 ## Features